filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-power-actor/index.md

 Results:

-- `uint64`MinerConsensusCountReturn - the count of the miners meet the consensus minimum that the caller address has.
+- `uint64`MinerConsensusCountReturn - the count of the miners that meet the consensus minimum that the caller address has.